 Each senior is expected to write and deliver a “senior speech” before the Upper School faculty and student body.
 Students will work closely with an Upper School faculty member on composing and refining these speeches.

-Another important Collegiate tradition where each senior is paired with a 1st grade student.
+Another important Collegiate tradition where each senior is paired with a first-grade student.
 The buddies are announced at the Convocation Ceremony at the beginning of the school year.
-The seniors escort their 1st graders out of the Convocation Ceremony.
-At the end of the school year, the 1st graders escort their seniors into the Graduation Ceremony.
-Throughout the year there are several school-sponsored events planned for the 1st graders and their senior buddies.
+The seniors escort their first graders out of the Convocation Ceremony.
+At the end of the school year, the first graders escort their seniors into the Graduation Ceremony.
+Throughout the year there are several school-sponsored events planned for the first graders and their senior buddies.